redpanda-data/connect/website/docs/components/outputs/mongodb.md

 ### `document_map`

 A bloblang map representing a document to store within MongoDB, expressed as [extended JSON in canonical form](https://www.mongodb.com/docs/manual/reference/mongodb-extended-json/).
-The document map is required for the operations insert-one, replace-one and update-one.
+The document map is required for the operations insert-one, replace-one, update-one and update-many.

 Type: `string`